 3. SmartRecruiters

-SmartRecruiters (acquired by SAP in 2024) targets enterprise hiring teams with a marketplace of integrated hiring tools.
+SmartRecruiters (acquired by SAP in 2024) targets large hiring organizations with a marketplace of integrated hiring tools.
+Legacy enterprise systems like Oracle Taleo still hold market share but are losing ground to more modern alternatives.
 The platform handles job distribution, applicant tracking, and collaborative hiring workflows.
-It's one of the more polished enterprise options, but the SAP acquisition has introduced longer implementation timelines and more complex procurement processes.
+It’s one of the more polished enterprise options, but the SAP acquisition has introduced longer implementation timelines and more complex procurement processes.

 Pricing: Starts around $14,995/yr for the Essential plan.
 Enterprise plans scale with headcount and typically run $50K-$100K+/yr.
-No free tier, no self-serve signup.
+Contract required; self-serve signup not available.

 Good for: Large organizations already in the SAP ecosystem.
 Smaller teams will find the pricing and implementation overhead difficult to justify.